 #1 North Buckhead – One of the Best Places to Live in Atlanta for Families

 North Buckhead is located about a 15-minute drive away from Downtown ATL.
 In other words, it is close enough to provide easy access to all the amenities you’ll need, yet far away not to be too busy and loud.
 It is well connected by public transport – the Buckhead metro station is located on the south end of the neighborhood.
-If you’d rather learn how car shipping works, get auto transport services, and drive to work, I-85 will be your commute route.
+If you’d rather transport your vehicle across the country, learn how car shipping works, get auto transport services and drive to work, I-85 will be your commute route.

 North Buckhead is one of the best places to live in Atlanta for families.
 If you’re moving with kids, you can send them to one of several excellent schools in the vicinity, such as Jackson Elementary School and Sarah Smith Elementary.
 If you’d instead send your kid to one of the best private schools in Atlanta, you’ll have lots of options, too.
 Most of the population here have university-level education, and families with children account for almost a third of the community.
 The area also has several parks, such as Little Nancy Creek and Blue Heron Nature Preserve, where classes for kids take place.